gaiatri/Getting_and_Cleaning_Data/README.md

       - The resultant data set, mean_std_data, has 10299 observations and 68 rows, and contains just the right amount of data we need to answer questions on mean and standard deviation measurements.

-      <b>Step 3 of cleaning data</b>: Use descriptive activity names to name the activities in the data set
+      Step 3 of cleaning data: Use descriptive activity names to name the activities in the data set

       - The activity numbers, which did not make sense before, are now given descriptive names to make it more tidy

-      <b>Step 4 of cleaning data</b>: Appropriately label the data set with descriptive variable names
+      Step 4 of cleaning data: Appropriately label the data set with descriptive variable names

       - The attached variable names are made tidier by getting rid of naming styles that do not conform to R naming conventions.
 Here, characters such as "()" and "-" are removed.